Pricing for Trade Waste Permits is changing from July 2023

-The new pricing structure introduces Treatment Tiers that are allocated to businesses based on their type of business, the liquid waste they generate and the impact on the wastewater network.
+The new pricing structure assigns customers into a Treatment Tier based on their type of business, the liquid waste they generate and the impact on the wastewater network.
 The higher the trade waste impact, the more it costs to treat and therefore the higher the Treatment Tier.

 Treatment Tier FAQs

-To date, we’ve charged businesses that require a trade waste permit a single, flat-rate annual Category 1 fee of $350 (2022-23 financial year), regardless of the type or volume of their trade waste.
-This has meant that everyone, whether they own a small coffee shop or a large 24/7 fast food restaurant, a large car wash or a small laundromat – has paid the same amount to Unitywater to safely treat trade waste.
+Previously, we charged businesses a single, flat-rate annual Category 1 fee of $350 (2022-23 financial year), regardless of the type or volume of their trade waste.
+This meant that everyone, whether they own a small coffee shop or a large 24/7 fast food restaurant, a large car wash or a small laundromat – has paid the same amount to Unitywater to safely treat trade waste.

 The new pricing structure aims to create an equitable set of fees where businesses that generate trade waste contribute to the actual costs of treating it, so that these costs are not shared across our entire customer base.